-The State expects individual parishes to utilize their mosquito abatement contracts following a disaster, especially since it takes the State a long time to do a regional contract.
-To qualify for Public Assistance, the Louisiana Department of Health must determine it is needed.
+Since it takes way too long to have the State do a contract, parish who do not wish to wait on the State may amendment their existing Mosquito Abatement contracts.
 Each parish will have to work with LDH to complete a form and provide data supporting the need from additional abatement efforts in order to qualify for reimbursement from FEMA.
 Parishes seeking FEMA reimbursement of these efforts should contact LDH at:

-Kyle Moppert

-Public Health Entomologist

-Office of Public Health

-Louisiana Department of Health

-P.O.
-Box 4489

-Baton Rouge, LA 70821-4489

-Office: (225) 342-8950

-Cell: (225) 610-5847 Kyle.Moppert@la.gov
+Kyle Moppert Public Health Entomologist Office of Public Health Louisiana Department of Health P.O.
+Box 4489 Baton Rouge, LA 70821-4489 Office: (225) 342-8950 Cell: (225) 610-5847 Kyle.Moppert@la.gov